foxsen/qemu-loongarch-runenv/README.md

 Will update this when a better version is released.

+Note: Please use given toolchain.
+Don't use gcc from gcc.org.
+Support for loongarch is not yet upstreamed!
+And we need a cross compiling toolchain, that is, running on x86 and producing code for loongarch.
 Note: Please DON'T use gcc8 from loongnix: the ABI is changing! we are using the lastest open source BIOS and kernel code, which requires open source toolchain(gcc v12.x).

 ### qemu